-Summary Some early research shows that supplementing with ginkgo may increase blood flow to the eyes but not necessarily improve vision.
+Some early research shows that supplementing with ginkgo may increase blood flow to the eyes but not necessarily improve vision.
 More research is needed.

 Very little research is available on ginkgo’s ability to treat headaches.
 However, depending on the root cause of the headache, it may help.

 For example, it’s well known that ginkgo has anti-inflammatory and antioxidant effects.
-If a headache or migraine is caused by excessive stress, ginkgo may be useful.
+If a headache or migraine is caused by excessive stress, ginkgo may be useful (

-Additionally, if a headache is related to reduced blood flow or constricted blood vessels, ginkgo's ability to dilate blood vessels may improve symptoms.
+Additionally, if a headache is related to reduced blood flow or constricted blood vessels, ginkgo’s ability to dilate blood vessels may improve symptoms (

-But these examples are just inferences and don’t substitute hard evidence.
+Keep in mind that these examples are just inferences and don’t substitute hard evidence.

 If you want to try ginkgo for your migraines, it’s unlikely that it will cause much harm.
 Just be aware that it may not necessarily help.